Suspect in fatal Hawaii cockfight shooting pleads not guilty

 Borge was indicted on 11 felony charges including murder and attempted murder stemming from the April 15 shooting that wounded three other people at the illegal cockfight in a rural and remote neighborhood outside Honolulu.

-The medical examiner’s office identified those killed as Gary Rabellizsa, 34, and Cathy Rabellizsa, 59.
+The Honolulu medical examiner’s office identified those killed as Gary Rabellizsa, 34, and Cathy Rabellizsa, 59.

 Borge and a 16-year-old boy turned themselves in to Honolulu police after they were identified as suspects.
 Police have said petitions were filed against the juvenile for the same charges as Borge.